MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 Hydrocodone (Vicodin), oxycodone IR (Percocet) ✓ Yes 12–24 hours Short-acting.
 Provider may want you closer to 24.
 Assumes pills are real, not counterfeit.

-Heroin ⚠ With caution 12–24 hours In the current US drug supply, "heroin" is almost always fentanyl-contaminated or fentanyl sold as heroin.
-The 12–24 hour wait only applies if your substance is actually heroin — if it may have contained fentanyl, talk to your provider; you may need a microinduction approach instead.
+Heroin ⚠ With caution 12–24 hours In many U.S. regions, substances sold as heroin frequently contain fentanyl or are replaced by fentanyl.
+Unless the substance is lab-confirmed, assume fentanyl exposure is possible.
+The 12–24 hour wait applies only if your substance is actually heroin — if fentanyl exposure may have occurred, talk to your provider; you may need a microinduction approach instead.

 Long-acting Rx opioids (Oxycontin, MS Contin, ER morphine) ⚠ With caution ~36 hours Wait time only reliable if pills came from a licensed pharmacy.
 See warning below.